Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

         Pinata is a commercial pinning solution that pins your data stored on Interplanetary File System (IPFS).
 You can find more information about it in this link.
 Concordium NFT Marketplace Template has built-in integration with Pinata and IPFS that allows artists to mint their collection with a few steps.

         When you upload data on IPFS the most important thing that you need to be careful about it is making sure that data is stored/hosted on at least one device and this can be achievable by running a node all the time somewhere.
 But that may not be an option for everybody who wants to mint NFTs for various reasons like cost, time, and some technical skills.
-At that moment, Pinata comes in to solve that issue basically they run a node on behalf of you and give you an API key.
+At that moment, Pinata comes in to solve that issue.
+They run a node on behalf of you and give you an API key.
 You can access your IPFS node via that API key through their gateway.

         Since IPFS and Pinata are widely used in the space, Concordium NFT Marketplace Template has built-in integration with them.
 To use this functionality create an API key on the platform and copy it.